uw-maccosslab/uw-maccosslab.github.io/pages/positions.md

 ### Staff and Research Scientist Opportunities

 We don't currently have any open staff positions.
-For questions about positions reach out to positions@maccosslab.org
+For questions about positions reach out to positions[at]maccosslab[dot]org